Vanilla-OS/ABRoot/README.md

 <div align="center">
   <img src="abroot-logo.svg" height="120">
   <h1 align="center">ABRoot v2</h1>
-  <p align="center">ABRoot is utility which provides full immutability and
+  <p align="center">ABRoot is a utility that provides full immutability and
     atomicity to a Linux system, by transacting between two root filesystems.
     Updates are performed using OCI images, to ensure that the system is always in a consistent state.
 It also allows for local atomic changes thanks to